-You probably already know that most banks have online capabilities that allow you to check balances, make payments, transfer funds, etc. However, there are also many banks out there that operate solely online with no brick-and-mortar locations at all.
+You probably already know that most banks have online capabilities that allow you to check balances, make payments, transfer funds, open a CD, etc. However, there are also many banks out there that operate solely online with no brick-and-mortar locations at all.

 These online banking companies are held to the same security and other high standards required by the federal government, and the good ones are insured by the FDIC; it’s just that you won’t find an actual physical location for most of these banks.